 a general description of the verifiable monitoring system in place and

 an outline of the area from which fiber is procured.

+e. a summary of the Certified Organization’s assessment for Forests with Exceptional Conservation Values within its wood and fiber supply area.

-e. a description of the audit team.
+f. a description of the audit team.
 This shall include the names and professional qualifications of the lead auditor, all audit team members and any technical experts who participated in the audit.
 This may include the names and affiliations of any audit observers and an explanation of their role.

-f. the dates the audit was conducted and completed.
+g. the dates the audit was conducted and completed.
 This shall include the number of auditor days spent to conduct the audit, broken down by auditor time spent off and on-site.
 This shall include identification of the Organization’s manufacturing units (if any) that are supplied from the sites inspected.

-g. a summary of the findings, including general descriptions of evidence of conformity and any nonconformities (reported at the Performance Measure level) and corrective action plans to address them, opportunities for improvement, and exceptional practices.
+h. a summary of the findings, including general descriptions of evidence of conformity and any nonconformities (reported at the Performance Measure level) and corrective action plans to address them, opportunities for improvement, and exceptional practices.

 This shall include: